ezzarghili/xdev.ma/content/post/3-slim-golang-app-based-docker-image.md

 -rwxr-xr-x  1 ezzarghili  staff   6.2M Feb 20 19:14 app.static.bin
 ```

-Now our main goal it reduce the size of the statically compiled binary, the build flag `--ldflags` accept some really usefull args that will help us achieve this goal, these are `-s -w` which allow for stripping symbols table and dwarf data (debug info, _The end of the article will have more information this_) from the binary file.
+Our main next goal is to reduce the size of the statically compiled binary, the build flag `--ldflags` accepts some really usefull args that will help us achieve this goal, these are `-s -w` which allow for stripping _symbol table_ and _DWARF_ information (debug info, _The end of the article will have more information on this_) from the binary file.

 Run the command